firebase/friendlyeats-android/steps/index.lab.md

 There are a few important things to note about the code above:

 * We started by getting a reference to the `"restaurants"` collection.
 Collections are created implicitly when documents are added, so there was no need to create the collection before writing data.
-* Documents can be created using POJOs (Plain Old Java Object), which we use to create each Restaurant doc.
+* Documents can be created using Kotlin data classes, which we use to create each Restaurant doc.
 * The `add()` method adds a document to a collection with an auto-generated ID, so we did not need to specify a unique ID for each Restaurant.

 Now run the app again and click the "Add Random Items" button in the overflow menu (at the top right corner) to invoke the code you just wrote: